robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

   <img src='/images/essays/futures/bible-text.jpg'/>
 </figure>

 However, Gutenberg’s Bible is wildly different to the books that we read today and if we take a closer look at the texts themselves then we’ll find a more complex history at work.
 First, many of the editions of his Bible were printed on vellum[^3] (which is a material made from calf-skin).
 Secondly, the book was enormous and would require serious exercise[^4] to simply move the tome from one room to another.
-It’s insides are also strange – for example, when a copy is wrenched open, two monolithic columns of Latin text can be found stretching across each page.
+Its insides are also strange – for example, when a copy is wrenched open, two monolithic columns of Latin text can be found stretching across each page.

 How did Gutenberg and his printshop create these peculiar letterforms with metal?
 Well, from court documents in the years leading up to the printing of this 42-line Bible there’s mention of a secret machine which Gutenberg had destroyed before his debtors could take hold of it.
 Printing in the 15th century was a clandestine activity and if anyone discovered Gutenberg’s process then he feared he’d lose everything.
-This might also explain why we have such a fragmented history[^5] about Johannes and his workshop.
+This might also explain why we have such a fragmented history[^5] of Johannes and his workshop.

 Regardless of this startling lack of evidence, we know that Gutenberg combined preexisting technologies alongside creating his own tools.[^6] There were three crucial parts to his workshop’s cloak and dagger process: the counterpunch and matrix, the type mould and the printing press.[^7]